jandyr/ProSeisSN/README.md

-# Processamento do Sinal e do Ruído Sísmicos: Aplicações à Engenharia e ao Meio--Ambiente (ProSeisSN)
+# Processamento do Sinal e do Ruído Sísmicos: Aplicações à Engenharia e ao Meio-Ambiente (ProSeisSN)

 This repository contains relevant material and notebooks to guide students through the practical activities of the Course **ProSeisSN**.